-(1) To be eligible for participation in the opportunity grant program established in RCW 28B.50.271, a student must:
+(1) To be eligible for participation in the opportunity grant program established in RCW 28B.50.271

 (b) Have a family income that is at or below two hundred percent of the federal poverty level using the most current guidelines available from the United States department of health and human services, and be determined to have financial need based on the free application for federal student aid; and

 (c) Meet such additional selection criteria as the college board shall establish in order to operate the program within appropriated funding levels.

 (2) Upon enrolling, the student must provide evidence of commitment to complete the program.
 The student must make satisfactory progress and maintain a cumulative 2.0 grade point average for continued eligibility.
 If a student's cumulative grade point average falls below 2.0, the student may petition the institution of higher education of attendance.
 The qualified institution of higher education has the authority to establish a probationary period until such time as the student's grade point average reaches required standards.